 Many times (more often than not), people elected to serve on Pastor Search Committees don’t have the experience, nor are they trained, to know what questions to ask a potential candidate.
 Good people are often taken in by a manipulative or savvy candidate only to discover a few months down the road what a disaster they have installed as their pastor.
-To try and avoid these pitfalls, and having worked with many committees, I’ve tried to compile a list of questions a Pastor Search Committee may consider while interviewing candidates.
+To try and avoid these pitfalls, and having worked with many committees, here’s a list of questions a Pastor Search Committee may consider while interviewing candidates.

 Please note: Some questions are self-explanatory and do not require answers, some will require responses directly from the applicant.
 Please select only those questions that work best for your church.
 Remember whatever you do, make this an enjoyable experience for the candidate, the church, and yourself!